skule/bylaws/standing-rules.md

    1. sends all candidates out of the (physical or online) room, and
    1. may allow time for discussion of candidates.
 1. If there are no more candidates than positions available, then after any discussion has concluded:
-   1. The Speaker shall ask for objections to the election of all candidates.
-   1. If there are no objections from voters, all candidates shall be elected.
+   1. The Speaker may ask if there are objections to the election of all candidates, and if there are no objections from voters, all candidates shall be elected.
    1. If any voter objects, the Speaker shall sequentially conduct voting for each candidate as if on a motion to elect that individual candidate.
 1. If there are more candidates than positions available, then after any discussion has concluded:
    1. The Speaker may, at their discretion based on the discussion, ask for objections to the election of a particular subset of candidates.